MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 ### Linux Development with C++:
 The popular extension [Visual C++ for Linux Development](https://visualstudiogallery.msdn.microsoft.com/725025cf-7067-45c2-8d01-1e0fd359ae6e) is now part of Visual Studio.
 This installation provides everything you need to develop and debug C++ applications running on a Linux environment.

+**Visual Studio 2017 version 15.2**: Improvements for cross-platform code sharing and type visualization.
+For more information, see [Linux C++ improvements for cross-platform code sharing and type visualization](https://blogs.msdn.microsoft.com/vcblog/2017/05/10/linux-cross-platform-and-type-visualization/).

 ### Game Development with C++:
 Use the full power of C++ to build professional games powered by DirectX or Cocos2d.